whneo97/cs3244-2010-0005-mlr-stocks-prediction/README.md

 # Summary
 This repository contains the source code used for data preprocessing, model training and testing.
-It focuses on the <b>Time-Series MLR model</b>, a less commonly used machine learning model for the prediction of stock prices.
+It focuses on the <b>Time-Series MLR model</b>, a less commonly used machine learning model that fits a multi-dimensional line for the prediction of stock prices.
 The plots of the predicted against real stock prices are also included.

 # Libraries
 * matplotlib, numpy, pandas, sklearn, statsmodels